 After 43 years of directing the Apostolate, Msgr.
 Thomas Campion passed away on November 12, 2010.

 Msgr.
 Larry Bakke, pastor of St. Clare of Assisi Parish in Monroe, was appointed Apostolate director by Bishop Robert Morlino, Bishop of Madison, in 2011.

 Thanks to the strong foundation established by Msgr.
 Campion, the current leadership of Msgr.
-Bakke and many generous benefactors, the Apostolate is in the position to assist parishes, schools and agencies in the Diocese of Madison in recognizing and addressing the spiritual needs of persons with disabilities and the elderly.
+Bakke and many generous benefactors, the Apostolate is in the position to assist parishes, schools and agencies in the Diocese of Madison in recognizing and addressing the spiritual needs of persons with disabilities and older adults.
+The Apostolate is blessed to have many people volunteer their time and talents in the roles of Disability Liaisons and Mental Health Advocates to extend our reach and presence with Disability and Mental Health Ministries in parishes throughout the Diocese of Madison.
 With this strong leadership and continued support, we look forward to ensuring that all people, including those with disabilities, can fully participate in the life of the Church.